-No more than 8g of sugar / serving.
+No more than 8g of sugar (2 teaspoons worth) per serving.

-No more than 200mg of sodium / serving.
+No more than 140mg of sodium / serving.

 The Sweet Spot Sixteen

 - Cheerios are close, but no cigar.
 The fibre just isn’t high enough, not even in the Multi-Grain Cheerios.
 However, points for being made of oats, which means it’s partly soluble fibre with cholesterol-lowering potential.
 Would be nice if there were more of it, that’s all.
 Try one of the 17 cereals above.
 There are even a couple similar to Cheerios.

 - Special K. Despite all of the advertising targeted at women and weight loss, this cereal is a lightweight.
 Look at the ingredients list.

 No fibre.
-That’s right, none.
+That’s right, zero!
 They have a lot of nerve marketing that as a healthy cereal.
 (Pet peeve alert.)

 - Kashi Go Lean Crunch.
-There’s a health halo over this brand, but it’s a Kellogg’s product in disguise.
-The whole grains are nice, but check the sugar:I’m not sure how having 200 calories of cereal in a 3/4 cup of cereal.
+There’s a health halo over the Kashi brand, but it’s just a Kellogg’s product.
+The whole grains are nice, but that’s quite a bit of sugar for just 3/4 cup of cereal.
 As a rule, anything called “crunch” will be higher in sugar.

 An Explanation of the Criteria

-For the number-crunching nutrition geeks out there, here’s a bit more of an explanation of the criteria:
+For the nutrition geeks out there, here’s a bit more of an explanation of the criteria:

-- The first ingredient is a whole grain.
+- The first ingredient is a whole grain or bran.
 Claims on the front of the package can be misleading, but if you see the word “whole” in the first ingredient, you’re on the right track.
 I’m including “wheat bran” and “oat bran” too, although they’re not technically whole grain, but rather the highest fibre part of the grain.
 If you’re not sure whether an ingredient is a whole grain, you can check here.

 - It contains 8g or less sugar per serving.
-Yep, I saw that the third ingredient above was sugar.
+See how the third ingredient above is sugar?
 If you see that, ask the question, “How much though?”
 The nutrition facts panel will tell you.

-Ideally, less than 10% of our calories should come from “added” or “free” sugar, which amounts to about 24g, if you’re eating about 2000 calories.
+Ideally, less than 5% of our calories would come from “added” or “free” sugar, which amounts to about 25g, if you’re eating about 2000 calories.
 (There are 4g in a teaspoon, so that’s about six teaspoons, over the course of a day.)
-If you go over 8g, or 2 teaspoons, as many cereals do, you’re in for more than 1/3 of your sugar intake before noon.
+If you go over 8g, or two teaspoons, as many cereals do, it starts to become quite a portion of your sugar budget.
 Doesn’t leave you much room for chocolate, does it?

 - It contributes at least 4g of fibre.
 Again, if you’re eating 2000 calories, you should aim for about 28g of fibre.
 If you’re not getting at least 4g from your breakfast cereal, you’re going to have a tough time getting there!
-More would be better, but don’t settle for less than 4g.
+More would be better, but I wouldn’t settle for less than 4g.
 That’s the number Health Canada uses to allow products to be labeled “High Fibre.”

 Other tips for the cereal-loving among us

-- Stick to 3/4-1 cup, unless you’re a marathon runner, a teenage boy, or are for some other reason in need of a lot of extra food energy.
+- Aim for 3/4-1 cup, unless you’re a marathon runner, an active teenage boy, or are for some other reason in need of a lot of extra food energy.
 If you’re more hungry than that…

-- Add fruit or nuts.
-Cereal alone isn’t much of a breakfast.
-Slice in a banana, or sprinkle on a few frozen blueberries for antioxidants, vitamins, and extra fibre, or slice in a banana.
+- Add fruit and nuts or seeds.
+Sprinkle on a handful of blueberries for antioxidants, vitamins, and extra fibre, or slice in a banana.
 Sprinkle generously with slivered almonds, hemp hearts, or chia seeds for protein, healthy fats, and even more fibre.